Why study Italian language in India?

 - Italian Speaking Population in the world

-- Why learn the Italian language in India?
+- Why learn Italian in India?

 History of Italian language

-The Latin language came from the Latium region of central western Italy in which the city of Rome was established.
+The Latin language came from the Latium region of central western Italy, where the city of Rome was established.

-The written work of Marcus Tullius Cicero, a Roman philosopher, writer, and orator, is now a valuable source of information for the world.
+The written work of Marcus Tullius Cicero, a Roman philosopher, writer, and orator, is now a valuable source of information.

 After the fall of the Roman empire, Vulgar Latin slowly and gradually drifted into the Romance languages.

-Placiti Cassinesi (four juridical documents), written between 960 and 963 in Southern Italy, is considered as the first and oldest record ever written in one of the variants of the Italian language.
+Placiti Cassinesi (four juridical documents), written between 960 and 963 in Southern Italy, is considered the first and oldest record ever written in one of the Italian languages’ variants.

 Before 1861, Italy was made up of 100’s of autonomous states, each with their regional language or different dialects, maintaining their own cultural identity.

-I’m a big fan of Italy.
-But my admiration for the country isn’t inspired by a love for pizzas and Italian football league (all right, maybe a little bit).
+My admiration for the country isn’t inspired by a love for pizzas and Italian football league (all right, maybe a little bit).

 - Romanesco– Spoken by over 2 million in Rome and nearby area.